Children Bedwetting: Causes and Solutions

 at 10 years old.

-So on any primary school bus there will always be several bedwetting
+So keep in mind: on any primary school bus there will always be several

-As a parent guiding your bed wetting child, your single main task is to
+As a parent guiding your boy or girl, your single main task is to

 avoid that he

-or she feels ashamed or guilty about it.
-Bedwetting is a
+or she feels ashamed or guilty about it

-condition that your child cannot help: it's a physical development that
+condition that he/she cannot help: it's a physical development that

 just has to happen, and happens